zhuang27149/e-sport-company/Where to find the fantastic e-sports companies.md

 According to the chart, the amount of news reached peak which is 377 pieces in 2017.
 Also, since 2016, the amount has increased quickly.
 It shows the shifting of media attention.
 On the whole, the media still focus on famous inventors and big enterprises (such as Tencent and Blizzard), and the industrial center is Shanghai.
 It is consistent with the development of e-sports companies in China to a certain extent, but there are also some abnormal situations.
 For example, Hainan.

+Chart 5   News trend about e-sports in China
 ![newsreport](https://github.com/zhuang27149/e-sport-company/blob/master/images/3.newsreport.png)